Scaling for a one-dimensional directed polymer with boundary conditions: Point-to-line polymer

-To get a bound on the right tail, start with \be \ee The terms in the large parentheses are transposes of each other, so we spell out the details only for the first case.
+Begin with \be \ee The terms in the large parentheses are transposes of each other, so we spell out the details only for the first case.
 In one spot below it is convenient to have $m\ge n$, hence the choice in \eqref{fa-2}.
 Thus, considering $b\ge 2$, and once $N$ is large enough so that $\log N<N^{1/3}/3$, bounding

 boils down to bounding the sum